king-millez/legistream-backend/README.md

 ## Usage

-This package uses different modules to get live stream data from the various Australian parliaments.
+This package uses different modules to get live stream data from the Australian and NZ parliaments.

 **Currently supported parliaments:**

 - Australian Capital Territory
+- Central (New Zealand)
-- Federal
+- Federal (Australia)
 - New South Wales
 - Northern Territory
 - Queensland